ccht-ncsu/FigureGen/CONTAINER-README.md

 **Note:** The TACC container gives some harmless errors that can be safely ignored.

-### Building Singularity Containers
+### Building Singularity Images

-To build a Singularity container yourself, from the root `FigureGen` directory of this repository, use this command *on a machine where you have sudo privileges*:
+To build a Singularity image yourself, from the root `FigureGen` directory of this repository, use this command *on a machine where you have sudo privileges*:

 ```
 sudo singularity build figuregen.sif container-files/singularity-def-files/figuregen.def